cbochs/grapple.nvim/README.md

     ---@type string
     save_path = vim.fs.joinpath(vim.fn.stdpath("data"), "grapple"),

+    ---Default scope to use when managing Grapple tags
+    ---For more information, please see the Scopes section
+    ---@type string
+    scope = "git",

+    ---User-defined scopes or overrides
+    ---For more information, please see the Scope API section
+    ---@type grapple.scope_definition[]
+    scopes = {},

     ---Show icons next to tags or scopes in Grapple windows
     ---Requires "nvim-tree/nvim-web-devicons"
     ---@type boolean